GaloisInc/saw-script/doc/manual/manual.md

 `java_symexec`, but not identical.
 The syntax is as follows:

-  * Arguments to the function being analyzed can be referred to by name (if the name is reflected in the LLVM code, as it generally is with code generated by Clang).
+  * Arguments to the function being analyzed can be referred to by name (if the name is reflected in the LLVM code, as it is with code generated by some versions of Clang).
 The expression referring to the value of the argument `x` in the `max` example is simply `x`.
     For LLVM functions that do not have named arguments (such as those generated by the Rust compiler, for instance), arguments can be named positionally with `args[0]`, `args[1]` and so on.

   * Global variables can be referred to directly by name.